anoma/taiga/book/src/conclusion.md

 ### Potential performance improvement
 The overall cost of a transaction is too expensive but there are several way of improvements:
-* The proof generation can be parallelized between the different actors of Taiga (sender, receiver, token, etc.)
+* The proof generation can be parallelized between the different actors of Taiga (sender, receiver, application, etc.)
 * Circuits are not optimized and the size can be reduced by improving the basic gadgets, refining the local data, etc.
 * The proof system can be modified so that we can use accumulation/aggregation, and/or use another polynomial commitment scheme leading to different efficiency tradeoffs.